sum01/aur-packages/vcash-electron/README.md

 - [x] Tested and Functional
 - [ ] Untested and Non-functional

-I haven't found any issues with
+I haven't found any issues, should be good to go.